Enhanced protection

 From 6 April 2023

-Aside from the exception mentioned earlier, contributions can recommence from 6 April 2023 without losing enhanced protection and the appropriate limit is no longer a concern for those in DB schemes.
+Aside from the exception mentioned earlier, contributions could recommence from 6 April 2023 without losing enhanced protection and the appropriate limit is no longer a concern for those in DB schemes.

-This also gives those with enhanced protection the potential to carry forward unused annual allowance from the three tax years before 2023/24 when they were unable to fund their pensions.
+This also gave those with enhanced protection the potential to carry forward unused annual allowance from the three tax years before 2023/24 when they were unable to fund their pensions.

 Enhanced protection and transfers

 Even before 6 April 2023, individuals with enhanced protection would normally be protected if they transferred their benefits to another scheme.
-But, the transfer had to be a permitted transfer - which had to meet certain criteria.
+But, the transfer had to be a permitted transfer.

-Transfers that would have resulted in a loss of enhanced protection
+The transfers that would have resulted in a loss of enhanced protection were:

 - DC to DB or cash balance